piotrskubel/chaitty/README.md

 - the **voice** used for playing the answers
 - the **duration of silence** in seconds, after which recording will stop

-The conversation history is in default stored in _context.txt_ file in the main directory.
+A conversation history is in default stored in the _context.txt_ file in the main directory.
 Context for the language model is created from the affirmative lines of the whole conversation.
-The algorithm calculates a similarity score for the each line and selects the ones, which best applies to the current user input.
+The algorithm calculates a similarity score for each line and selects the ones, which best apply to the current user input.